runcitadel/core-ln.ts/README.md

 If you notice a problem like missing elements in the response type or types being wrong, please open an issue or submit a pull request.

+### Building

+The generated code can be generated using `deno run --allow-env --allow-read --allow-write src/generate.ts`